eoscostarica/guide.eoscostarica.io/docs/tutorials/private-network-installation.md

 ```
 > **“perhaps we need to replay”**: this error may occur when restarting nodeos due to a missing `--hard-replay-blockchain` flag (parameter that replays all transactions from the genesis node).
 To fix this error, run the `hard_replay.sh` script.

-# Reboot nodeos from scratch
+# Reboot nodeos from Scratch
 To restart the nodeos service from scratch, create the `clean.sh` script, copy the following content and give it execution permissions (`chmod 755 clean.sh`):
 ```bash
 #!/bin/bash